OMNOVA Solutions: Laminates

-OMNOVA's laminate portfolio includes realistic woodgrains, faux marbles and granites, contemporary patterns and solids, available in a variety of textures, colors, and surface decorative and protective finishes in a range of constructions from cost-effective Paper Laminates to high-performance 3D (thermofoil) Laminates.
+OMNOVA designs and manufactures decorative laminates for both residential and commercial interiors.
+OMNOVA's laminate portfolio includes realistic woodgrains, faux marbles and granites, and contemporary patterns and solids that are available in a variety of textures, colors, and surface decorative and protective finishes.
+Laminate materials range from paper to high-performance 3D thermofoil.
 OMNOVA's laminates are used to fabricate retail fixtures and displays, casework for hospitality and food service; kitchen and bath cabinetry; residential and commercial furniture; recreational vehicle and manufactured housing interiors; and luxury vinyl tile flooring.

-Upholstery
+Coated Fabrics Upholstery

-OMNOVA's coated fabrics are primarily used in upholstered seating as a high performance alternative to textile upholsteries, which are costly and difficult to clean.
+OMNOVA's coated fabrics are primarily used in upholstered seating as a high performance alternative to textile upholsteries.
 Major and emerging automotive OEMs in Asia are increasingly depending on OMNOVA’s coated fabrics to upgrade the quality of their seating.
-Additionally, OMNOVA's vinyl and polyurethane upholstery is used across the global transportation sector in mass transit trains and buses, heavy duty trucks and boats.
-OMNOVA's upholstery products are also used in various contract applications including healthcare, casinos, hospitality and corporate office.
+Additionally, OMNOVA's vinyl and polyurethane upholstery is used across the global transportation sector in mass transit trains and buses, heavy duty trucks, and boats.
+OMNOVA's upholstery products are also used in various contract applications including healthcare, casinos, hospitality, and corporate offices.